littensy/reflex/docs/docs/reference/reflex/producer.md

 ### `observe(selector, discriminator?, observer)`

 `observe` lets you track the addition and removal of a **unique item** in the producer's state.
 The selector may return an array or a record of items.
-When an item is added, the Observer is called with the item, and cleaned up when the item is removed.
+When an item is added, the Observer is called with the item and the index, and cleaned up when the item is removed.

 The **discriminator** is used to differentiate between items.
 If the discriminator is not provided, the item is tracked by its reference in the record.
-If the discriminator is provided, the item is tracked by the result of the discriminator.
+If the discriminator is provided, the discriminator is called with the item and index and should return a value unique to that item.
+The item is tracked by this value instead.

-To unsubscribe from an Observer, call the function returned by `observe`.
+To unsubscribe all Observers, call the function returned by `observe`.

 <Tabs groupId="languages">
 <TabItem value="TypeScript" default>